 “It was basically on loan, with a few exceptions, like one of my own ancestors, who actually bought some of the land.
 Anyway, Jiroemon knew they could get a lot of sardines from the ocean.
 So, after catching sardines, they would boil them, take out some oil and scum, and would make a kind of fertilizer out of them.
 The farmer received it from them as a land fee and used it for his farming.
 So most of our ancestors didn’t pay any rental fee to the farmer.”

-After spending some time around the Tokawa harbor, you can take a 20-minute or so walk along the coast, to the southeast.
+After spending some time around the Tokawa harbor, you can take a walk of 20 minutes or so along the coast, to the southeast.
 Then the walk takes you to Nagasakibana, which is a small headland stretching out into the Pacific Ocean (there are other Nagasakibana in other prefectures, but this one is in Chiba Prefecture).
 It is a rather desolate area, where a 21-meter chimney-like tower (technically, this is not a lighthouse) stands forlornly among rocks.

 You seldom see sightseers around here.
 At the tip of the headland, you are surrounded by the rolling sea on three sides and may be overcome by a feeling that you might be the only person left on a deserted island.
 This place is popular among anglers as a fine rock-fishing spot.

 Stepping into the inland, exploring the small town of Nagasakibana could also be an interesting experience.
 Compared with the town of Tokawa, where you can occasionally find a few tourists, Nagasakibana Town is more quiet.
-On the surface, this town looks like an ordinary small town you can find anywhere in Japan, or maybe it really is.
+On the surface, this town looks like an ordinary small town you can find anywhere in Japan.
+Well, maybe it really is.

 Both Tokawa and Nagasakibana could be interesting locations to visit.
 They might not be overly exciting as sightseeing spots.
 But they could make you feel relaxed in the quiet atmosphere, away from the hustle and bustle of large cities.